adheelahmed/We-Are-Siasians/README.md

 + Update studentsData.json file with your details
 + You can optionally add 2 more extra properties to customize your cards if you are required to do so.
 ```
-# How should it look like
+# How your studentsData.json should look like

 ```diff
 {